Nothing On This Website Is Financial Advice – I Am Not A Financial Advisor

 Voting Systems

-Some researchers explore distributed ledgers for voting systems to improve auditability.
+For example, some researchers explore distributed ledgers for voting systems to improve auditability.

 Even so, voting requires strict security, privacy, and legal safeguards.